 There is always the possibility that if you voice your anger and annoyance at another driver, they may respond with acts of violence.
 They could be carrying a firearm and impulsively use it, or they could deliberately damage your vehicle.
 It is not worth it to pick a fight with a stranger over frustration caused by traffic or road conditions.
 There is no way to know what the possible outcome of an incident of road rage may be.

 When Road Rage Causes Injury

 Road rage sometimes leads to violent, aggressive, or reckless driving that can ultimately cause a wreck.
 If you have been injured in an accident caused by the negligence or aggression of another driver, it’s important to obtain legal advice.
-Contact Megeredchian Law using the form on this page.
+Contact the Glendale accident attorneys at Megeredchian Law using the form on this page.
 One of our lawyers will get back to you very soon to discuss what happened and how we can help.

 - What To Do After An Accident On Brand Blvd.
 In Glendale